Flaggs announces changes to winter storm curfew - The Vicksburg Post

 “I am temporarily lifting Vicksburg’s curfew beginning on Wednesday, Feb.
 17, at noon due to a number of citizens in need of food and medicine,” Flaggs said in a statement.
 “The curfew will be reinstated for the next two days from the hours of 10 p.m. to 5 a.m. starting on Wednesday, Feb.
 17 through Friday, Feb.
 19.”

-But Flaggs said even though the curfew will be lifted for a number of hours each day, he and other emergency officials are strongly encouraging residents to remain home and off the roads.
+Flaggs said even though the curfew will be lifted for a number of hours each day, he and other emergency officials are strongly encouraging residents to remain home and off the roads.

 “When traveling for essential items, I want to encourage everyone to please be as safe as possible as streets are extremely dangerous due to build-ups of ice and snow,” Flaggs said.
 “Nearly every street is impassable for any vehicle that is not equipped with all-wheel drive.
 Please be safe, and please stay home if you can.”